dp-os/vue-class-setup/README.md

 }
 ```

-If `PassOnTo` does not pass in a handler, it is called after `reactive` and `computed` execution are completed
+If `PassOnTo` does not pass in a handler, it is called after `reactive` and `computed` execution are completed, You should avoid watching in the constructor because it may not have `reactive`

 ```ts
 import { Watch } from 'vue';